 The Science and Politics of Racial Research

-Tucker structures his work chronologically, with each chapter describing how research on genetic difference was used in a particular era to support a particular political agenda.
-He begins with the use of science to support slavery in the mid-nineteenth century and ends with the effects of Jensenism in the 1970s.
-Highlights include one chapter describing a little-known but concerted attempt by a group of scientists to overturn the Brown v.
-Board of Education decision on the basis of "expert testimony" about racial differences, and another that presents a review of the eugenics movement in the twentieth century.
-The author also considers how to balance the rights and responsibilities of scientists, concluding that one generally neglected method is to strengthen the rights of research subjects.
+Tucker describes research on genetic difference era by era, from the use of science to support nineteenth-century slavery to Jensenism’s effects in the 1970s.
+Highlights include a chapter on the little-known but concerted attempt by a group of scientists to overturn the Brown v.
+Board of Education decision through “expert testimony” about racial differences.
+Another section provides a valuable review of the eugenics movement in the twentieth century.
+The author also proposes that strengthening the rights of research subjects can balance the rights and responsibilities of scientists.

 Reviews"An antidote to that much-publicized book, The Bell Curve.. . .
 Take a couple chapters and call Jesse Helms in the morning."--National Catholic Reporter